alexwlchan/alexwlchan.net/src/_drafts/school-stuff.md

 ---

-I'm not sure anybody needs to digitise their old school work; I know lots of people who threw it all in the bin without thinking, and I don't blame them for doing so.
+I'm not sure anybody needs to digitise their old school work; I know lots of people who threw it all in the bin without thinking, and I don't think they've suffered for doing so.
 It's taken multiple years to get this far, and there's still more to do -- but I am glad I've done it.

 One of the benefits of downsizing is that what's left is all meaningful, personal stuff.
 I can reach into my boxes, and anything I pull out feels special.
+A letter from an old friend.
+A mention in the school paper.
 An essay I enjoyed writing.
-A letter from a former friend.
-A mention in the school newsletter.
 I'd never have found these in the plastic crates, because there was too much other stuff to sift through, but now I can go through and enjoy the best bits.

 What's left is all pretty personal, and it's hard to pick out anything I want to share with the Internet – but here's a very small sample: